|Date:||12 March 2015|

 |Venue:||The Hatton (etc Venues)|

-As Local Authorities try to get to grips with the changes and new guidance and planning consultants attempt to provide support, outcomes from Local Plan examinations and decisions at Planning Inquiries seem to confirm the difficulties of the waste planning sector at this time.
+As Local Authorities try to understand the subtleties of the new policy document, and get to grips with the supporting guidance, outcomes from Local Plan examinations and decisions at Planning Inquiries continue to confirm the challenges across the waste planning sector at this time.

-This Briefing & Workshop will provide delegates with the opportunity to discuss these challenges and possible solutions with key government officials, including PINS, the waste industry and waste planning sectors.
+This Briefing & Workshop will provide delegates with the opportunity to discuss these challenges and possible solutions with key government officials, including DCLG, the Environment Agency, the waste industry and waste planning sectors.

-1. Understand the policy implications arising from the National Waste Management Plan,
+1. Understand the policy implications arising from the new National Planning Policy for Waste;

-2. Appreciate the impact of changes to waste planning stemming from the release of the updated national waste planning policy and the longer term implications of Regional Strategy revocation;.
+2. Appreciate the industry perspective in relation to impact of changes to waste planning stemming from the release of the updated national waste planning policy and the longer term implications of Regional Strategy revocation;.

 3. Appreciate the role of waste planners in developing sound policies and bringing forward waste developments in relation to recent waste planning examination and inquiry processes;